DavidZomada/APIDemo/README.md

 # APIDemo

 ## About the repository
-My proposal was to challenge myself to create a completely functional app that works globally using:
+I proposed to challenge myself to create a completely functional app that works globally using:
 - **Xamarin.Forms** to develop the Android and iOS app
 - **ASP.NET** to deploy an APIRest CRUD service
 - **SQL Server** to create the database
 - **Azure** to allocated the database and the server

-For this project I'm gonna create a ****** app where the user could reach, filter, add or delete him/her favorite plants.
+For this project, I'm gonna create an herbarium, that reveals the mysteries of the plants to better understand their benefits and how they could help us in our daily routine.
+On this app, we will be able to search, filter, from the database, and add or delete our favorite plants.

 ### Goals
 My goals are:
-- ⭐️    Use the best practices to make it look like it was made by a senior taking
+- ⭐️    Use the best practices to make the most professional solution
+- ⭐️    Make a UI/UX friendly designs
-- ⭐    Write a guide to document all the proceso to be able to replicate it in the future
+- ⭐    Write a guide to document all the processes to help other developers
-- ⭐️

-### Languges, tools and libreries:
+### Languages
 - C#
+- XAML
+- SQL

+### Tools
 - Visual Studio
 - Azure Portal
 - Azure Data Studio

+### Libraries:
 - Entity Framework Core
+- ...

+### Other
+- MVVM
+- ...

 ## Guide